Bristow Helicopters: History

 In 1996, Bristow Helicopters was purchased by Offshore Logistics, an American offshore helicopter operator which previously operated as Air Logistics in the U.S. Gulf of Mexico and Alaska, and was structured as a reverse takeover.
 The group operates and maintains a global fleet of over 400 aircraft.
 In February 2006, Offshore Logistics decided to re-brand itself as The Bristow Group.
 In January 2010, Bristow announced the retirement of the Air Logistics name and Gulf of Mexico operations would operate under the name Bristow.

-The Bristow Group expanded their portfolio in April 2007 with the purchase of Helicopter Adventures, a Florida-based flight school, Helicopter Adventures was subsequently renamed Bristow Academy.Smith, Dale.
-"Training Profile: Bristow Academy" page 27-31.
-Rotor&Wing, July 2011.
+The Bristow Group expanded their portfolio in April 2007 with the purchase of Helicopter Adventures, a Florida-based flight school, Helicopter Adventures was subsequently renamed Bristow Academy.
 The deal also provided the Bristow Group with the world's largest civilian fleet of Schweizer aircraft.

+In January 2019 it was announced that Bristow would acquire Columbia Helicopters for $560 million.
+The deal was later cancelled and Bristow paid Columbia a $20 million termination fee.

+It was announced in April 2022 that Bristow Group was to acquire British International Helicopters in an all cash transaction.
+The sale was completed on 2 August 2022.
+The purchase included all of BIH's aircraft, employees and existing contracts.
+The BIH name and branding will be phased out and replaced by that of the wider Bristow Group.

 Current operations

 Joint ventures

 In addition to its wholly owned international operations, Bristow Group maintains service agreements and equity interests in helicopter operators in Brazil, Canada, Colombia, Egypt, Kazakhstan, Turkmenistan, Mexico, Norway and Russia (Sakhalin) and the United Kingdom.
 This allows Bristow to extend its range of services into new and developing oil and gas markets and helps provide a lower cost structure in some operating areas.
 Partners include: